Sunday, June 30, 2013

 Tickled Pink!

-I'm "tickled pink" with her Courthouse Steps Log Cabin.
+I'm "tickled pink" with this Courthouse Steps Log Cabin.
 Who doesn't love double pinks and shirting prints?

-Barb must have had the same thought.
-Look what she put on the back -- Parisienne advertising labels.
+Barb must have had the same idea, because look what she put on the back of the quilt--Parisienne advertising labels.
 Ooh la la!

-But that's not all.
-There were birthday treats from other friends, too!
-Terri baked a tray of mini cupcakes that were moist, chocolatey, and way too easy to pop into my mouth whole.
-Linda brought lunch and pink peppermint ice cream for dessert.
+There were birthday treats from other friends too.
+Linda brought pink peppermint ice cream and Terri baked a tray of mini cupcakes that were moist, chocolatey, and way too easy to pop into my mouth whole.

 Wednesday, February 13, 2013